rewindrl/updater/README.md

 This is simply the interval in milliseconds at which the updater should grab the latest info from the Google Sheet.
 For example, if `updateInterval` is set to `3000`, the overlay will be updated every 3 seconds (3000 milliseconds).

 Bear in mind that it may take more than the given time for an inputted value to reach the overlay, given that it has to make the journey from writing client machine to Google Drive servers to API endpoint before it is visible to the script.
 For example, setting your interval to 1ms would be pointless because it takes much more than 1ms for the value to propagate to the API on Google's servers, by which time the script would have refreshed hundreds of times before getting the update.
 We've found that timings in the range of 2000-10000 are pretty reasonable values for this (as this is the typical time taken for Google Sheets to propagate).

+&nbsp;

+### `updateNow` (optional; default `true`)
+This parameter specifies whether the GraphicsUpdater should start updating straight away after being initialised.
+It should be set to `false` if you intend to add configuration of your own.

+The updater can be instructed to start updating once configured by calling `GraphicsUpdater.startUpdating()`.